Low Histamine Alcohols and Cocktails - Ingredients

 So, you might start with a low histamine fruit like apples.

-But if that fruit isn’t freshy squeezed or pressed, histamine levels may be higher.
+But if that fruit isn’t freshy squeezed or pressed, levels of histamine may be higher.

-For example, freshly pressed apple juice would be better than store-bought apple juice in a glass jar.
+For example, apple juice you just pressed would be better than store-bought apple juice in a glass jar.

-So use fresh fruit to make your own juice for low histamine cocktails.
+So, it’s best to use fresh fruit to make your own juice for low histamine cocktails if you want the lowest histamine option.

-The Problem with Club Soda and Tonic Water
+Low Histamine Cocktails: Why Club Soda and Tonic Water Trigger Histamine Release

 Even club soda and tonic water have mast cell and histamine triggering ingredients.

 In club soda, you’ll often find sodium citrate.
-Citrates are from fermentation.
-That makes them higher histamine.
+Citrates are from fermentation and that makes them higher histamine.

 So be sure to skip on the club soda and tonic water if you have Mast Cell Activation Syndrome or Histamine Intolerance!